balancer/docs/docs/reference/contracts/rate-providers.md

 | Managed Pool               | ✅               | ❌                |
 | Liquity Bootstrapping Pool | ❌               | ❌                |

-::: note
+::: note RateProvider Usage
-Stable Pools apply Stable Math as their pricing equations, whereas all other pools (except Linear Pools) use Weighted Math for pricing equations.
-The key difference between why rate Providers impact pricing equations for Stable Pools with rate Providers is that the pool balances (retrieved via `vault.getPoolTokens(poolId)`) are manipulated in two distinct manners before prices are calculated:
+While both Stable and Weighted Pools can have RateProviders, only Stable Pools use them to determine token prices.

-1. Scale token balances to an 18-decimal fixed point number.
+- Stable: raw token balances are scaled by the RateProvider values before being fed into StableMath
-2. Multiply the scaled balance by the rate.
+- Weighted: token rates are used only to determine growth to calculate yield protocol fees
 :::

 Composable Stable Pools and Meta Stable Pools have different implementations for the scaling operations but the outcome is the same.